XML Schema (XSD) Editor

 Editing actions are available on the Full Model view, allowing the addition of new

 child or sibling elements on the fly so that the schema remains valid.

 larger, depending on the zoom settings of the font size.
 These settings are taken into

 The converter allows you to convert a DTD or Relax NG (full or compact syntax)

 grammar, or a set of XML files, to an equivalent XML Schema, DTD, or Relax NG (full or

 compact syntax) grammar.
 Where exact equivalence is not possible due to limitations of

 the target language, oXygen generates an approximation of the source

 Advanced options allow the user to customize different conversion parameters.

-The regular expressions builder helps you construct and test regular expressions allowed in XML Schema restriction patterns.
+regular expressions that are allowed in XML Schema restriction patterns.